ZahraKhatibi/Painter-language/README.md

 ### Converting SPPL Program Strings to JSON
 The server only accepts JSON-formatted code, so clients must be able to convert their program code to JSON format.
-Further details on this conversion process can be found in the "problem.pdf" file.

 ### Examples
 For examples of both valid and invalid SPPL programs, along with the JSON representation of a valid program, please refer to the samples.